ZedThree/HPCAcademyFortran/practicals/practical_04.md

 All `program`s _must_ contain `implicit none`.
 While not strictly necessary, it will eliminate an entire class of bugs.

+It is a very good idea to always use the following compiler flags for all these problems: `-Wall -Wextra -fcheck=all -g`.
+Try to ensure you have no warnings.
+You may also want to use `-std=f2008` or `-std=f2018`, depending on the version of `gfortran` you are using.
+This will ensure you stick to standard Fortran.

 You should use the lecture materials for help/inspiration, but please don't copy and paste!
 There is some value to be had in typing up the programs yourself.

+There are very likely too many exercises here for the time you have available.
+It's ok if you don't get through them all!

 There may be several ways to solve each problem.
 If you have time, you might like to try different approaches.

+Use a separate file and program for each exercise.

 Rational Numbers
 ----------------